Wadham’s extensive gardens provide a wonderful environment for fellows and students as well as visitors.

 Wadham’s collection of trees includes a holm oak, silver pendent lime, tulip tree, golden yew, purple beech, cedar of Lebanon, gingko, giant redwood, tree of heaven, incense cedar, Corsican pine, magnolia and a rare Chinese gutta-percha.
 Among other curiosities are an eighteenth-century ‘cowshed’ set into the remnants of the Royalist earthworks of 1642, and a sculpture of a seated Warden Bowra by John Doubleday.

 Head Gardener, Andrew Little , ably assisted by Michael O’Day, have been caring for Wadham’s gardens for some 30 years and 50 years respectively.
 Fellow Matthew Kempshall is the College Keeper of the Gardens.

 Wadham's Front Quad and Fellows' Garden are open to the public at the following times:

 Out of Term 10.30 - 11.45; 13.00 -16.15

-The College greenhouses contain a number of treasures, not least of which is a 200 year old grape vine which dates back to the Napoleonic wars.
+College greenhouses contain a number of treasures, not least of which is a 200 year old grape vine which dates back to the Napoleonic wars.
 The desert grape, Black Hamburg, provides delicious fruit for High Table and Senior Common Room dinners.
-The Fellows’ Private Garden contain Wadham’s collection of rare ‘fossil’ trees including Monkey Puzzles and Ginkos and the Dawn Redwood, a deciduous conifer, and the Wollemi pine.
+The Fellows’ Private Garden contain Wadham’s collection of rare ‘fossil’ trees including Monkey Puzzles, Ginkos , a Dawn Redwood, a deciduous conifer, and a Wollemi pine.